openMF/mcp-mifosx-self-service/README.md

 # MifosX Self Service MCP

+MifosX Self Service MCP is a Model Context Protocol (MCP) server built using FastMCP (Python).
-This project provides a set of tools, implemented as a FastAPI server, to interact with the Fineract self-service API.
-It is designed to be used as a Model-Coded-Processor (MCP) server.
+It exposes a set of AI-callable tools that allow MCP-compatible clients (such as Claude Desktop or DeepChat) to securely interact with the Apache Fineract / MifosX Self-Service APIs.

+This project enables AI-driven banking workflows such as authentication, account access, beneficiary management, and transfers — while keeping all sensitive logic on the server side.

 ## Features